JiayueMeng/BONITA-Python3/Tutorial/BONITA_pipeline_tutorial.md

 **For a demonstration of the BONITA pipeline, see the below tutorial.
 The instructions in this README file cover all anticipated use cases.**

 This tutorial demostrates the BONITA pipeline for rule inference and pathway analysis on a previously published RNA-sequencing dataset from peripheral blood mononuclear cells from infants with mild or severe respiratory syncitial virus.
+A set of 37 KEGG pathways that are modulated by RSV infection are used for pathway analysis.

-Dataset published in:
+__Dataset published in:__

-___Mariani TJ, Qiu X, Chu C, Wang L, Thakar J, Holden-Wiltse J, Corbett A, Topham DJ, Falsey AR, Caserta MT, Walsh EE.
+> Mariani TJ, Qiu X, Chu C, Wang L, **Thakar J**, Holden-Wiltse J, Corbett A, Topham DJ, Falsey AR, Caserta MT, Walsh EE.
 Association of Dynamic Changes in the CD4 T-Cell Transcriptome With Disease Severity During Primary Respiratory Syncytial Virus Infection in Young Infants.
 J Infect Dis.
-2017 Nov 15;216(8):1027-1037. doi: 10.1093/infdis/jix400.
-PMID: 28962005; PMCID: PMC5853440.___
+2017 Nov 15;216(8):1027-1037. https://doi.org/10.1093/infdis/jix400.
+PMID: 28962005; PMCID: PMC5853440.

 # Installation